CSAFE Maintaining a Stable Nav

 To achieve the goal of maintaining $1.00 per share, an investment manager can implement a number of strategies, policies and investment approaches so that a stable NAV is maintained during volatile market environments.
 Many investment pools and money market funds are allowed to amortize the cost of any premium or discount in the purchase price using a straight line approach.
 The amortized cost approach ignores the effect of market and credit movements on the prices of the securities.

-Indeed, S&P states “the amortized cost method masks market risk by permitting funds to value securities as if no outside factors exist.”
+One rating agency states “the amortized cost method masks market risk by permitting funds to value securities as if no outside factors exist."
 In a stable interest rate environment with no credit events, risks to fixed income securities are minimized.
 Under these conditions, the amortized cost method seems to work appropriately.
 However, during a sharply fluctuating market environment, changes in interest rates can cause significant swings in the prices for fixed income securities that weaken the value of the amortized cost method.

 Many funds utilize the amortized cost method because it is easier to implement and less costly than pricing the portfolio frequently.
 CSAFE does not take this approach.
-CSAFE will price its portfolio on a weekly basis to determine if the pool’s NAV deviates materially from $1.00 per share and take action if a material variation exists.
+CSAFE will price its portfolio on a weekly basis to determine if the pool"s NAV deviates materially from $1.00 per share and take action if a material variation exists.
 In fact, CSAFE has a NAV Monitoring Policy in place to guide our actions in the event that market prices change dramatically.

 The Approach to Maintaining a AAAm Credit Rating